PRIYADHARSHIKA-02/Module-2/2E SEB - COMPUTING POWER.md

 ---

 ### AIM
-To write a Python program to compute the power of a given number using an appropriate built-in function.
+Write a Python program to compute the power of a given number using an appropriate built-in function.

 ---